marcoT0425/Andika-Armenian/README.md

-# Andika-Armenian
+# Grely
-Andika Armenian is the Armenian version of Andika by SIL Global.
-It has 104 glyphs.
+Grely is the Armenian version of Andika by SIL Global.
 If you found any problems or incorrectly-designed glyphs, you can create a new issue or contact me.

 Sample: